A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: Introduction

 \section{Introduction}

 Today's affordable and comprehensive Web provides plenty of valuable social data to enhance decision-making.
 Sentiment analysis (SA) has become increasingly important for tracking people’s emotions and opinions by evaluating unorganised, high-dimensional, multimodal and noisy social data.
 SA aids in gathering information about a given subject or topic in different fields, such as business, marketing, and intelligence services.
-It is an area of natural language processing (NLP) that concentrates on analysing massive amounts of user-generated online content produced daily by users on social platforms, such as Flickr, Instagram, Twitter and Facebook.
-These networks contain a wide range of social content, enabling for the detection of sentiment reflected by textual and visual data.
+It is an area of natural language processing (NLP) that concentrates on analysing massive amounts of online material generated by users and posted regularly on social networking sites such as Flickr, Instagram, Facebook and Twitter.
+These networks contain a wide range of social content, enabling the detection of sentiment reflected by textual and visual data.
 Nowadays, if one wishes to purchase a consumer product, one does not have to rely solely on the guidance of friends and family because many user reviews and comments about the product are available in public Web forums.
 For example, we may consult Amazon reviews to determine which product best suits our needs.
 The significance of reviews arises from their ability to correctly represent previous consumer experiences.
 However, identifying and monitoring online opinion sites and collecting the information contained inside seems to be a difficult task.
 A typical human reader has difficulty finding relevant websites, extracting their thoughts and summarising them; hence, automated SA tools are necessary.
 In addition to real-world applications, several application-oriented research articles on topics such as stock market forecasting \cite{Li2014}, political election prediction \cite{Kagan2015} and even healthcare \cite{Yadav} have been published.
-In X. Li et al. \cite{Li2014} work the financial news articles were used to measure their influences on stock price return.
-A sentiment analysis strategy for forecasting the result of presidential elections in a Twitter nation was reported by V. Kagan et al. \cite{Kagan2015}.
-Social media data was utilised by S. Yadav et al. \cite{Yadav} to build a patient-assisted system via medical SA.
-As a result, significant work has been conducted on user SA using textual data for numerous applications, which is commonly referred to as the process of automatically evaluating whether a part of text is positive, negative, or neutral.
+In Li et al. \cite{Li2014}, financial news articles were used to measure their influences on stock price return.
+A sentiment analysis strategy for forecasting the result of presidential elections in a Twitter nation was reported by Kagan et al. \cite{Kagan2015}.
+Social media data was utilised by Yadav et al. \cite{Yadav} to build a patient-assisted system via medical SA.
+As a result, significant work has been conducted on user SA using textual data for numerous applications, which is commonly referred to as the process of automatically evaluating whether a part of the text is positive, negative, or neutral.